-Establish what is essential for you, for example a garage, a swimming pool, having services nearby or even the number of bedrooms, then do the same with your desires that are not essential to your happiness.
-And don’t lose sight of these goals!
+Start by compiling a list of your priorities, like a garage, a pool, proximity to services or a certain number of bedrooms, then do the same with the features which are not essential to your happiness.
+And don’t lose sight of these objectives!

-Another waste of time for future buyers is visiting properties without having a mortgage pre-approval.
-In fact, sellers sometimes refuse to sign a promise to purchase if the buyer does not have this official, up-to-date proof.
+Another way future buyers waste time is touring properties without a preapproved mortgage.
+In fact, some sellers may even refuse to sign a promise to purchase if the buyer does not have official and up-to-date proof of a preapproved mortgage.

-This is a document indicating how much the bank is willing to lend you for the purchase of a property.
-To obtain it, simply go to your financial institution, which will determine the amount based on your financial picture.
+This is a document stating how much the bank is willing to lend you to acquire a property.
+To get one, simply go to your financial institution which will determine the amount based on your financial situation.

-Please note that the pre-approval process may take a few days and you will need to provide several pieces of information and official documents, such as your income statement or proof of your down payment.
+It should be noted that the preapproval process can take a few days and you will have to provide lots of information and several official documents, such as a proof of income and proof that you have the down payment.

-Also, future buyers should not forget expenses such as the Welcome tax, notary fees, municipal and school taxes, condo fees if applicable or moving expenses.
+Moreover, future buyers must not forget expenses such as the welcome tax, notary fees, municipal and school taxes, and condo fees, as applicable, or even the moving fees.

-If you need a little help, your broker can help you make a simple calculation using the GDS (Gross Debt Service) ratio.
+If you need some assistance, your broker can help you easily assess your financial situation by using the GDS (gross debt service) ratio.

-If you work with a broker, he or she will be able to highlight the important points in this document and explain them to you.
+If you are working with a broker, they will be able to highlight this document’s important points and explain them to you.

-Sometimes, falling in love with a house can be a mistake!
-It may not meet all your needs, require more renovations than your budget allows, be less practical than another house, etc. In short, the important thing is to visit a few properties before making an offer to buy.
+Sometimes falling in love with a particular house is ill-advised!
+It may not meet your needs, require more renovations than you can afford, be less practical than an alternative residence, etc. In short, the important thing is to visit a few properties before submitting a promise to purchase.

-Future buyers must listen to their reason, not just their heart!
+Future buyers must follow their head, not just their heart!

-In a seller’s market where there are many interested parties for the same property, some future buyers make the mistake of signing promises to purchase without an inspection, in order to speed up the process.
-Sometimes this choice can turn into a nightmare.
-Imagine if the inspector discovered thousands of dollars worth of damage?
-You could then renegotiate the purchase price or simply walk away.
+In a seller’s market where many buyers may be interested in the same property, some buyers make the mistake of trying to accelerate the process by signing promises to purchase while forgoing the inspection.
+On occasion this decision can turn into a nightmare.
+What if the inspector discovers several thousand dollars’ worth of damage?
+You might then be able to renegotiate the price or simply walk away.